Formlabs: History

 Formlabs was officially founded in September 2011 to develop the first desktop-sized, easy-to-use, and affordable stereolithography 3D printer.
 Formlabs received early seed funding from investors including Mitch Kapor, Joi Ito, and Eric Schmidt’s Innovation Endeavors.

 In November 2012, Formlabs was sued by the industrial 3D printing giant 3D Systems that claimed rights to the stereolithography technology that the Form 1 uses.
+The lawsuit was dismissed in 2014, after the two parties settled.

 In October 2013, Formlabs closed an additional $19 million Series A round of financing led by DFJ Growth, joined by Pitango Venture Capital, Innovation Endeavors, and returning angel investors.

 In 2015, Formlabs opened their second office in Berlin, Germany.
 In August 2015, Michael Sorkin, former co-founder of iGo3D, joined Formlabs to serve as the managing director of their European headquarters.

 In August 2016, Formlabs raised $35 million in series B funding led by Foundry Group.

-In April 2018, Formlabs raised $30 million in series C funding led by Tyche Partners, with investors including the municipally-owned Shenzhen Capital Group.
+In April 2018, Formlabs raised $30 million in series C funding led by Tyche Partners, with investors including the municipally owned Shenzhen Capital Group.
 The company said it would use the funding to expand its product portfolio and scale operations to meet increasing customer demand, particularly from Asia.

+In August 2018, Formlabs raised $15 million from New Enterprise Associates, valuing the company at over $1B.
+As part of that fundraising round, Jeff Immelt was appointed to the company's board of directors.

+In May 2021, Formlabs raised a $150 million Series E round from the Softbank Vision Fund 2, bringing the valuation to $2B.

+In September 2024, Ford Motor Company utilized Formlabs 3D printers to prototype various components for its upcoming Electric Explorer SUV.